Breast Cancer Negligence Claims

 You are not automatically entitled to compensation if you have been misdiagnosed; however, you may be able to claim if you have suffered because of it.

-If your condition has worsened over time you should seek another diagnosis.
-If your doctor informs you that you still have breast cancer, you should speak to a legal expert about making a negligence claim.
-You may be entitled to compensation if you have suffered damages to your physical or mental health, and you can proove that the medical professional responsible has performed malpractice.
+If your condition has worsened as a result of the negligence, you should speak to a legal expert about making a negligence claim.
+You may be entitled to compensation if you have suffered injury to your physical or mental health and you can prove that the medical professional responsible has been negligent.

-As well as damages to physical health, there are a number of other issues that breast cancer negligence can cause, and you may be able to claim a higher amount of compensation for these.
-Some examples of these include harm to mental health, delayed diagnosis and permanent scarring.
-Each of these has significant ranges in terms of financial claim and the amount you will receive will depend on your circumstances.
+As well as damages to physical health, there are a number of other issues that breast cancer negligence can cause.
+Some examples of these include harm to mental health caused by delayed diagnosis and permanent scarring that may arise from surgical errors.
+Each of these factors will affect the amount of compensation you will receive.

 What are the symptoms of breast cancer?